Thukyd/azure-search-openai-hackathon/README.md

 ### Indexing data in Azure Ai Search

+#### Cloud-based chunking

+- this is the default used in the provided repo.
+It's using the Azure Document Intelligence to create the chunks.
+Above you see how the preconfigured flow works.
+This is a good option if you want to have a quick start and don't want to deal with the chunking yourself.

 #### Manual Indexing - How can you add your custom chunking?

 ![Chunking](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/images/diagram_prepdocs.png)

-- See above in the Data Ingestion section how the preconfigured flow works.
-If we want to save costs or optimise for our use case, we can also take over single components on own using the provided scripts, see also [Docs for manual indexing / chunking](https://github.com/Azure-samples/azure-search-openai-demo/blob/main/docs/data_ingestion.md) and the video for the session.
+- If we want to save costs or optimise the preconfigured Ingestion flow for our use case, we can also take over single components on own using the provided scripts, see also [Docs for manual indexing / chunking](https://github.com/Azure-samples/azure-search-openai-demo/blob/main/docs/data_ingestion.md) and the video for the session.
 This explains it in detail as well.

 How does that work?

 - You've got a bunch of PDFs on a blob storage
 - You create the chunks via the Python scripts instead of the Azure Document Intelligence
 - Then you compute the embeddings using a **GPT emedding model** (e.g. **OpenAi ada-002**).

-#### Cloud-based chunking

-- this is the default used in the provided repo.
-It's using the Azure Document Intelligence to create the chunks.
-This is a good option if you want to have a quick start and don't want to deal with the chunking yourself.

 ## E) GPT-4 with Vision